qdrant/landing_page/qdrant-landing/content/articles/vector-search-filtering.md

 The filterable vector index is Qdrant's solves pre and post-filtering problems by adding specialized links to the search graph.
 It aims to maintain the speed advantages of vector search while allowing for precise filtering, addressing the inefficiencies that can occur when applying filters after the vector search.

-#### Pre-filtering reduces your search options
+#### Pre-filtering

 In pre-filtering, a search engine first narrows down the dataset based on chosen metadata values, and then searches within that filtered subset.
 This reduces unnecessary computation over a dataset that is potentially much larger.

-> If the filters are too restrictive, you might sever links between points too early in the process.
+The choice between pre-filtering and using the filterable HNSW index depends on filter cardinality.
+When metadata cardinality is too low, the filter becomes restrictive and it can disrupt the connections within the graph.
+This leads to fragmented search paths (as in **Figure 1**).
 When the semantic search process begins, it won’t be able to travel to those locations.

+However, Qdrant still benefits from pre-filtering **under certain conditions**.
+In cases of low cardinality, Qdrant's query planner stops using HNSW and switches over to the payload index alone.
+This makes the search process much cheaper and faster than if using HNSW.

-**Figure 1:** We start with five products with different prices.
+**Figure 2:** On the user side, this is how filtering looks.
+We start with five products with different prices.
 First, the $1000 price **filter** is applied, narrowing down the selection of laptops.
 Then, a vector search finds the relevant **results** within this filtered set.
-Unfortunately, one result is missed.

 ![pre-filtering-vector-search](/articles_data/vector-search-filtering/pre-filtering.png)

-These issues become more pronounced when dealing with HNSW graph structures, where pre-filtering can disrupt the connections within the graph, leading to fragmented search paths.
+In conclusion, pre-filtering is efficient in specific cases when you use small datasets with low cardinality metadata.
+However, pre-filtering should not be used over large datasets as it breaks too many links in the HNSW graph, causing lower accuracy.

-#### Post-filtering wastes good search results
+#### Post-filtering

 In post-filtering, a search engine first looks for similar vectors and retrieves a larger set of results.
 Then, it applies filters to those results based on metadata.
 The problem with post-filtering becomes apparent when using low-cardinality filters.

 > When you apply a low-cardinality filter after performing a vector search, you often end up discarding a large portion of the results that the vector search returned.

-**Figure 2:** In the same example, we have five laptops.
-First, the vector search finds the relevant **results**, but they may not meet the price match.
-When the $1000 price **filter** is applied, two other potential results are discarded.
+**Figure 3:** In the same example, we have five laptops.
+First, the vector search finds the top two relevant **results**, but they may not meet the price match.
+When the $1000 price **filter** is applied, other potential results are discarded.

 ![post-filtering-vector-search](/articles_data/vector-search-filtering/post-filtering.png)